rebcabin/colliding-pucks/README.md

   fundamental queuing discipline, which is the cornerstone of the Time Warp mechanism, but isn't distributed YET!

-* This was designed as a demo for a talk to interns.
+* This is a demo for a talk .
 It has many ugly hacks and intentional shortcuts.
 I documented them meticulously with "TODO," but certainly missed some.

-* Cancellation is not correctly implemented (I'm working on it).
+* Cancellation is not tested because this is not distributed.

-* Puck-puck collisions have at least one bug: the big green puck eventually leaks and disappears from the simulation.
-The likely cause is lack of cancellation.
-Puck collisions don't cancel scheduled wall collisions.
-I verified that puck-puck collisions have correct geometry.
+* There is a momentum leak of unknown cause.
+The simulation eventually slows down (in simulation time) and the next event is scheduled infinitely far in the virtual future, causing premature termination.
+I'm working on it.

 * A better method is to have table regions coordinate all events.
 I intend to get there some day.